The memorials to these soldiers are pictured below.

 WWII: War in the air

 There was a small airfield at Bush Barn, near Cherbury Camp, which was used by the RAF (as 44 SLG, Satellite Landing Ground, from 1941) and the Royal Naval Air Service (an outstation to RNAS Worthy Down ‘HMS Kestrel’ as reserve aircraft storage for obsolescent types from 15 July 1944) from 1941 to 1945, but very little flying took place.
 The airfield was reduced to Care and Maintenance in 1945.
-There are a number of buildings still in existence but are in very poor condition.
+There are a number of buildings still in existence but are in very poor condition; in 2018 several were being demolished.

 A Mk1 Avro Lancaster bomber crashed 200 yards south of Lyford church on 8th April 1945.
 The aircraft, HK788 of No. 9 Squadron RAF based at Bardney in Lincolnshire, had taken part in a raid on a benzole factory in Molbis, Germany.
 On its return flight the plane caught fire and crashed.
 The severity of the subsequent explosion (confirming that the plane was still fully laden with its bombs) blew out some windows in Charney Bassett.
 All seven aircrew were killed.
 Six were members of the Royal Air Force Volunteer Reserve.
 The seventh was a warrant officer from the Royal Canadian Air Force.
 All are buried in the Commonwealth War Graves section of Botley Cemetery on the outskirts of Oxford.
 In October 2008 the widow of one of the crew provided a plaque commemorating the seven dead.
 It was installed in St Mary the Virgin parish church, where the actor Richard Briers attended the ceremony and read Noël Coward’s poem Lie in the Dark and Listen.